Accepted for/Published in: Journal of Medical Internet Research

 Conclusions:

-The roadmap transforms the question from "when will AI be ready for medicine?" to "what must we build to make medicine ready for AI?"—offering structural commitments for clinicians, health systems, and policymakers to begin building today.
+The AI trust gap is an institutional design problem, not a technical inevitability.
+Backcasting reframes the central question from "when will AI be ready for medicine?" to "what must we build to make medicine ready for AI?"
+The three Pivot Points identified here—Verifiable AI by 2030, agentic governance by 2035, and Futures Literacy by 2040—are structural commitments that clinicians, health system leaders, and policymakers can begin building today.

 Citation